Case study on use of motors and motor controllers

 The main reasons were the reliability that comes with being the world's No. 1 manufacturer of lift trucks, and the ease of use offered by having the products and parameter adjustment functions delivered as a set.

-The motor and motor controller are really the heart of an electric vehicle.
+The motor and NEOS controller are really the heart of an electric vehicle.
 There were many reasons we selected Toyota Industries motors and motor controllers, but most of the reasons are related to "reliability" and "ease of use."

 First, reliability.
 We designed our vehicles to match the road conditions in the Philippines and various driving conditions.
 Still, it was an unknown market in some ways and there were many things we were unsure of.
 When we were planning the vehicle, we had a hard time finding reliable components for three-wheeled vehicles.
 And we couldn't develop our own original components because of the cost and small production lot.